hpl002/Masters_Public/readme.md

  $T =${$a, b, c,d, e, f,g, h$}
  $F =${$(start, a), (a, c1), (a, c2), (c1,b), (c1, c), (c2, d), (b, c3), (c, c3), (d, c4), (c3, e), (c4, e), (e, c5), (c5,f), (f, c1), (f, c2), (c5, g), (c5, h), (g, end), (h, end)$}

+#### Colored Petri nets
+Colored petri nets are a extension of the standard petri nets that introduces the ability to assign addiitional data to tokens.
+These additional values are described as the color of a token, thereby colored petri nets.
+These tokens carry a data value and have a timestamp.
+The data describes the properties of the models object, while the timestamp indicated the earliest point at which the token can be consumed.
+Transitions are then used as a mechanism for delaying the flow of tokes.
+This can then be used to enact a scenario with the concept of service times.
 ### Process mining and simulation
-TODO: write about short-term simulation, transient and steady state analysis.
-As stated in the previous section, proces mining can be used to *discover, monitor and improve real processes (i.e., not assumed processes) by extracting knowledge from event logs readily available in today’s (information) systems* - [Manifesto](./resources/literature/2012_Book_.pdf).
-The importance of process logs cannot be underestimated, and they are considered *first-class citizens.* However, event logs, as with all other logs, are recordings of events that have happened.
-They can tell us about the past, but nothing about the future. *
+As stated in the previous section, proces mining can be used to discover, monitor and improve real processes (i.e., not assumed processes) by extracting knowledge from event logs readily available in today’s (information) systems - [Manifesto](./resources/literature/2012_Book_.pdf).
+The importance of process logs cannot be underestimated, and they are considered first-class citizens.
+However, event logs, as with all other logs, are recordings of events that have happened.
+They can tell us about the past, but nothing about the future.
 Simulation can be used to make process mining more forward-looking and explore different process changes.
-[Process mining and simulation: A match made in heaven!](./resources/literature/p1002(1).pdf)*
+[Process mining and simulation: A match made in heaven!](./resources/literature/p1002(1).pdf)

 The promise of process mining and simulation is that it allows us to *explore different alternatives and to anticipate future performance problems.* Through simulation experiments various “what if” questions can be answered and redesign alternatives can be compared with respect to key performance indicators. - [Process mining and simulation: A match made in heaven!](./resources/literature/p1002(1).pdf).
 Existing event logs can be combined with simulation to produce accurate simulation models.
 Creating perfect simulations models is not possible as event logs are most often incomplete.
 Incomplete in the sense that they do not capture all possible traces and do not accurately represent how likely it is for a given trace to occur.